-If you think that anything in your record is not incorrect, you have the right to have your personal data rectified.
-Please make a request to the Head of Information Governance/Data Protection Officer explaining what you believe to be inaccurate or incomplete.
+If you think that anything in your record is incorrect, you have the right to have your personal data rectified.
+Please make a request to the Head of Information Governance/Data Protection Officer (see details on the next page) explaining what you believe to be inaccurate or incomplete.
 This request can be made verbally or in writing and we will respond to your request within one calendar month.

 In certain circumstances, we can refuse a request for rectification.
-These circumstances are if the request is manifestly unfounded or excessive, taking into account whether the request is repetitive in nature.
-If we do refuse your request, we will provide justification around our decision and inform you within one month of receipt of the request.
+These circumstances are if the request is unreasonable or excessive, taking into account whether the request is repetitive in nature.
+If we do refuse your request, we will provide justification around our decision and inform you within one calendar month of receipt of the request.